sevagh/pitch-detection/README.md

 # Pitch Detection

-Collection of C++ pitch detection algorithms based on autocorrelation, along with a sample sinewave generator.
+Collection of C++ pitch detection algorithms based on autocorrelation.

 The algorithms are: